 And why should she?
 Just feast your eyes on this beauty.
 Totally gorge, with plump and perky c-cups, a twenty-three inch waist, beautiful round hips, and legs that go on and on.
 And on.
 She’s got that thing— that special thing—that can put her at the top of the model heap in just one or two seasons.

 Victor and I are trading off directing Akosua.
 She’s doing great, nailing every shot.
 That is, until her boyfriend jumps in.
 Maier suggests she spread her legs and bend forward so that her breasts spill out from the demi-cup bra.
-Just flooding the room with elegance, isn’t he?
+Just flooding the room with elegance, right?
 I turn and give him the universal shut-the-hell-up look, but he can’t take his eyes off of her long enough to see it.
-He keeps on talking and she’s mortified, embarrassed by the things he’s saying.
-But still, the lewd and nasty suggestions continue.
+He keeps on talking and she’s mortified, embarrassed by his foul suggestions.

 While Akosua changes for the next shot, I stand beside Maier.
 I’m cool.
-Diplomatic.“It’s encouraging for Akosua to have you here today, I’m sure.
+Diplomatic.“You know, it’s encouraging for Akosua to have you here today.
 But it can get confusing for a model when so many people are directing her all at once.
-As an actor, surely you can appreciate how difficult that might be?”
+As an actor, surely you can appreciate how difficult that can be?”
 He shrugs and gives me that sly trademark grin of his.
 “But I know what they’re looking for, you see.
 I’ve seen her at her most desirable.
 I’m just trying to bring that out.”
 I tell him to leave that up to me and the photographer.
 Please.
 And although he doesn’t speak, I can feel his eyes behind those funky little glasses burning into me as I head for the dressing area to see about her.